anc5c07/anc5c07-site/_posts/2023-04-26-jointmeeting.md

 - +1 206-420-0854,,955959030# (United States, Seattle)
 - **Phone Conference ID:** 955 959 030#

-## Draft Agenda
+## Agenda
 Feel free to reach out if you have suggestions for this agenda!
+Due to the informal nature of of SMD meetings, this agenda is flexible and may change anytime.

 - Community updates
   - Langdon Park Neighbors intro and kickoff event details